 The Group is subject to risks relating to the preparation of estimates and assumptions that management uses, for example, as part of its risk models as well as those that affect the reported amounts of assets, liabilities, revenues and expenses in the Group's financial statements.
 In addition, particularly with respect to large natural catastrophes, it may be difficult to estimate losses, and preliminary estimates may be subject to a high degree of uncertainty and change as new information becomes available.
 Deterioration in market conditions could have an adverse impact on assumptions used for financial reporting purposes, which could affect possible impairment of present value of future profits, fair value of assets and liabilities, deferred acquisition costs or goodwill.
+Moreover, regulators could require the use of standard models instead of permitting the use of internal models.
 To the extent that management's estimates or assumptions prove to be incorrect, it could have a material impact on underwriting results (in the case of risk models) or on reported financial condition or results of operations, and such impact could be material.

 The Group's results may be impacted by changes in accounting standards, or changes in the interpretation of accounting standards.
 Changes in accounting standards could impact future reported results or require restatement of past reported results.
+The

-The Group's results may also be impacted if regulatory authorities take issue with any conclusions the Group may reach in respect of accounting matters.
+Group's results may also be impacted if regulatory authorities take issue with any conclusions the Group may reach in respect of accounting matters.

 The Group uses non-GAAP financial measures in its external reporting.
 These measures are not prepared in accordance with US GAAP or any other comprehensive set of accounting rules or principles, and should not be viewed as substitutes for measures prepared in accordance with US GAAP.
-Moreover, these may be different from or otherwise inconsistent with non-GAAP financial measures used by other companies.
+Moreover, these may be different from, or otherwise inconsistent with, non-GAAP financial measures used by other companies.
 These measures have inherent limitations, are not required to be uniformly applied and are not audited.